Skip to content

 DOZZLE_AUTH_TTL: 48h

-Note that only the duration is supported.
+Note that only duration is supported.
 You can only use s, m, h for seconds, minutes and hours respectively.

 Generating users.yml

-Dozzle has a builtin generate command to generate users.yml.
+Dozzle has a built-in generate command to generate users.yml.
 Here is an example:

 sh

 In this example, admin is the username.
 Email and name are optional but recommended to display accurate avatars. docker run amir20/dozzle generate --help displays all options.
+The --user-filter flag is a comma-separated list of filters.

 Forward Proxy